 And yes, there are days, when you do feel, that you have it all together.
-You have finally sorted your thoughts, your laundry, your office and home to-do list, your daily time table etc and you have finally arrived as the “supermom”.
+You have finally sorted your thoughts, your laundry, your office and home to-do list, your daily timetable etc and you have finally arrived at the “supermom”.

 The moment you will decide to go and give the measurement for the “Supermom” costume, your baby will tell you..”not so fast, young lady”…

 Just like the more unpopular and yet much less uncomfortable, bad hair days, you cannot control their arrival.